GrapeTec/T-SPLINE/README.md

 Acknowledgements:

-T-SPLINE was developed for more than one year.
+T-SPLINE has been developed for more than one year.
 Beside the developers, I wish to thank and acknowledge the contributions of the following group of people:
 - Gang Zhao: He helped to define the terms of new data structures and promoted the idea of T-mapper.
 - Rui Li: He gave many advices on the T-spline thoery during the development;
 - Wei Wang: He had the first discussion with me on the efficiency and complexity of T-spline;